The basins of attraction of the global minimizers of non-convex inverse problems with low-dimensional models in infinite dimension: Explicit basins of attraction of the global minimizers

 \subsection{Gradient and Hessian of the objective function}

-We calculate the gradient and Hessian of $g$ in the two following propositions. \begin{proposition} Let $A$ be a linear \weaks continuous operator from $\AmbientSpace$ to $\bC^m$ and $\phi$ a \weaks Gateaux differentiable function.
-Then for any $\theta \in \bR^{d}$, $g$ is Gateaux differentiable at $\theta$ and
+We calculate the gradient and Hessian of the function $g$ (defined in~\eqref{eq:def_g}) in the two following propositions. \begin{proposition} Let $A$ be a linear \weaks continuous operator from $\AmbientSpace$ to $\bC^m$ and $\phi$ a \weaks Gateaux differentiable function.
+Then for any $\theta \in \bR^{d}$, the function $g$ is Gateaux differentiable at $\theta$ and

 In the following we will denote $\nabla g (\theta) = \left( \frac{\partial g(\theta)}{\partial \theta_i } \right)_{1 \leq i \leq d}$ the Gateaux gradient.

 \end{proposition} \begin{proof} See Section~\ref{sec:proof_grad}. \end{proof}